JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/lmstudio.md

 - Download LM Studio here [lmstudio.ai](https://lmstudio.ai/)
 - Open LM Studio and navigate to the `My Models` tab.
 Please ensure that you download a model.
 - Next, go to `Local Server` tab.
-- Click on `Select a model to load`, choose a model.
+- Click on `Select a model to load` and choose a model.

   <p align="center">
        <img width="425" height="100" src="https://github.com/davila7/code-gpt-docs/assets/37567214/4ef13a7b-0ba9-42cc-8644-4d7a93b5734a"/>
  </p>

 - Please wait until the loading reaches 100% completion.
-- Click on `Start Server`, keep LMStudio running.
+- Click on `Start Server` and keep LMStudio running.
 - Launch CodeGPT extension on VSCode.
 - Choose LM Studio as `Provider`.